Alamofire/Alamofire/Documentation/AdvancedUsage.md

 	- Certificate chain *must* be valid.
 	- Leaf certificates *must* include one of the pinned public keys.
 	- Challenge host *must* match the host in the certificate chain's leaf certificate.
-- Requests to other hosts will produce an error, as `ServerTrustManager` requires all requests
+- Requests to other hosts will produce an error, as `ServerTrustManager` requires all hosts to be evaluated by default.

 ##### Subclassing Server Trust Policy Manager
 If you find yourself needing more flexible server trust policy matching behavior (i.e. wildcard domains), then subclass the `ServerTrustManager` and override the `serverTrustEvaluator(forHost:)` method with your own custom implementation.